Galadria's Choice: Part Two

 Feryl was pacing the floor in the room where he and his fellow Spectral Knights had been imprisoned on Darkstorm's orders.
 This room had once served as office facilities for the staff at the power plant and evidence of its previous use was still present.
 Broken down computers still stood on every desk, the data they contained forever locked from the moment of the Cataclysm.
 Indeed, a casual glance would have revealed nothing untoward (aside from the fact that nothing technological worked) but the entire room was covered in layers of dust.
 "Doesn't look like anyone's been in here since the Alignment," Ectar remarked, tracing a line in the dust with his finger.

 The Spectral Knights exchanged glances, each of them thinking the same thing.
-There was only one person on Prysmos who fit the girl's description - Cindarr.
-And he was slowed-witted enough to fall for whatever ruse Arzon had come up with.
+There was only one person on Prysmos who fit the girl's description.
+Cindarr.
+He was certainly slowed-witted enough to fall for whatever ruse Arzon had come up with.

 "Thanks," Witterquick said as he and his fellow Spectral Knights followed the girl out into the corridor.
 "Where is Arzon, anyway?"